Martin521/Runfs/README.md

 This is a demonstrator (work in progress), made to investigate if and how the "[dotnet run app.cs](https://devblogs.microsoft.com/dotnet/announcing-dotnet-run-app/)" functionality can be provided for F#.

 You can use it to directly run an F# `.fs` source file.
-So, if you want to build a small tool, you don't need to bother with project files and artifacts any more, you rather just create your source file and run it with runfs.
+So, if you want to build a small tool, you don't need to bother with projects and folders and artifacts any more.
+You rather just create your source file and run it with runfs.

 The source file can contain directives to reference libraries and to influence the build process, see section [Directives](#directives).